morfien101/actions-authorized-user/README.md

 # actions-authorized-user

 Checks to see if a user is a member of a team or supplied whitelist.
+Can also take a list of usernames to check.
+This allows you to count how many users are authorized.

 This is intended to be used on workflows where the scope is limited to a specific set of users or Github apps.
 The rights of the repo may not reflect the permissions required to run all actions.
 For instance, not all maintainers should be allowed to start a production deployment.
+Or of the users in a PR how many of them are in a group?

 Github Apps can not be part of teams, so they will need to be part of the whitelist.
 To make it easier to pass the list around, a comma separated list of users is used on the whitelist.